sd19spring/Audio-Visualization/README.md

 so that the script can access spotify data.
 There is a template file named config_template.py which can be edited once you have your own Spotify web API client id and username.

+To run, you must also have pygame installed.
+You can do this with:
+$ pip install -U pygame --user